 Mimecast's Targeted Threat Protection - URL Protection service re-writes the URL links, including those found in .TXT and .HTML attachments.
 A layered security check is performed on the destination site when users click on a link from an email.
 In addition, following the initial URL link check, Mimecast determines if the link downloads to a file directly and scans for potentially malicious content in the file.

 - If the link is considered safe, users are redirected to the original destination site without intervention.

 - If the link is considered unsafe, the messages a user receives depends on the settings configured by the administrator.

-When a user clicks on a link, they will initially be presented with a security check message.
+When a user clicks on a link, they will initially be presented with a security check message in their browser.
 This is used for all URLs that are clicked on prior to any checks being conducted.

 Scanned URLs in Mail and Attachments